Contract Lifecycle Management and Microsoft Excel

 Next, create a Document Library in SharePoint that will be used to house the Microsoft Excel workbooks that contain the reports:

-Exporting the SharePoint CLM Tasks List into Excel:
+Exporting the Contract Lifecycle Tasks List into Excel:

-Creating the Excel Report with a Pivot Table:
+Creating the Contract Lifecycle Excel Report with a Pivot Table:

 After the export is complete, create their report and save the Microsoft Excel workbook.

-Now, upload the Microsoft Excel workbook to the new Sales Report Workbooks library, and also add some groupings to the All Items view in the Sales Contract Lifecycle Tasks list so that you can validate their Microsoft Excel pivot table counts.
+Upload the Microsoft Excel workbook to the new Sales Report Workbooks library.
+Then, add groupings to the All Items view in the Sales Contract Lifecycle Tasks list in order to validate their Microsoft Excel pivot table counts.

 Here’s the side-by-side comparison of values (which are a match):